werner33/SQL_Lessons/README.md

   If you would like to review basic SQL, you can always return to the Core curriculum in [Module 4](https://github.com/joinpursuit/Pursuit-Core-Web/blob/master/full_stack_express/README.md).

-  Through out this two part class, we will lean heavily on [W3's Sql lessons and live database](https://www.w3schools.com/sql/default.asp).
+  Throughout this two part class, we will lean heavily on [W3's Sql lessons and live database](https://www.w3schools.com/sql/default.asp).
 NOTE: You'll want to access W3 through Chrome.
 Some issues have been reported with Safari.

+### SQL as it Relates to the Web

+Given that we come at SQL as application developers, it is helpful to review how SQL relates to an overall application.
+First, SQL is a full language that we use when communicating with the database.
+However much, you use SQL, it's instructive to remember that there are whole career paths such as Data Science and Database Administration where SQL is a core skill.
+It is a large and robust language.

+As a web developer, we may write SQL queries, but we also have the option of including one or more pieces of software to abstract the SQL and keep us working in a more familiar language.
+Software that allows us to access our data in a language other than SQL are called Object Relational Mapping (ORM) programs.
+These exist in every web stack.
+With Node for example, we might use Sequelize or with Ruby, we could use Active Record.

+For a developer that would like to have more control over how a SQL query is composed, they might choose to use software generally called a query manager or composer.
+An example of this with Node would be pg-promise.
+With this, we are still using javascrip but when it comes to writing the actual query, it is esentially SQL with a bit of string interpolation.
+We need to understand SQL better to work effectively with this tool, but it gives a developer more control over how a query is structured.

+There is no right or wrong here, only tradeoffs in how a web application is interacting with a database.
+One of the main tradeoffs is whether an ORM should be engaged to make the interations with data to be as easy as possible for the developer or whether a deeper knowledge of SQL is expected with the hope that is results in a lighter application with more efficient queries.

 ### Basic Review of SQL